 During initial data synchronization, only the published columns are copied.
 However, if the subscriber is from a release prior to 15, then all the columns in the table are copied during initial data synchronization, ignoring any column lists.

 ALTER SUBSCRIPTION ...
-DROP PUBLICATION and then add it back after adjusting the column list.
+DROP PUBLICATION to remove one of the offending publications and add it again.